Azad Kashmir Plebiscite Front: National Liberation Front

 Amanullah Khan and Maqbool Bhat also wanted to set up an armed wing for the Plebiscite Front, but the proposal did not get the majority support in the Plebiscite Front.
 Undeterred, they established an underground group called National Liberation Front (NLF), obtaining some support for it in August 1965.
 The group was fashioned after the Algerian Front de Libération Nationale.
 Major Amanullah, a former soldier in the Azad Kashmir forces, was in charge of the armed wing while Amanullah Khan and Mir Abdul Qayoom took charge of the political and financial wings.
 Maqbool Bhat was made responsible for the overall coordination.
 All the members swore in blood that they would be ready to sacrifice their lives for the objective of the NLF, viz., to create conditions in Jammu and Kashmir that enable its people to demand self-determination.
 The organisation was successful in recruiting members from Azad Kashmir, and obtained backing from the bureaucracy of the state.

 The NLF recruited and trained a cadre of militants in the use of explosives and small arms.
-Crossing into Indian-controlled Kashmir on 10 June 1966, they trained local workers in sabotage activities in the forests of Kupwara and set up secret cells.
+Crossing into Indian-administered Kashmir on 10 June 1966, they trained local workers in sabotage activities in the forests of Kupwara and set up secret cells.
 However, in September 1966, Bhat's group was compromised, possibly via Ghulam Muhammad Dar, who acted as a double agent.
 The group kidnapped a police inspector and, when he tried to escape, shot and killed him.
 The Indian army zeroed in on them, leading to an exchange of fire in the Kunial village near Handwara.
 A member of Bhat's group, Kala Khan, was killed in the action.
 Bhat and a colleague named Mir Ahmad were captured and tried for sabotage and murder, receiving death sentences from a Srinagar court in September 1968.
 Major Amanullah's wing waiting to receive the volunteers at the Line of Control retreated, but it was arrested by the Pakistan Army.